LIMIT: Learning Interfaces to Maximize Information Transfer: Problem Formulation

 \section{Problem Formulation}

 We consider settings where a feedback interface is sending signals to a human.
 Our approach is not tied to any specific type of interface: e.g., the interface could be a haptic wristband, a light projection, or an augmented reality display.
 The human is attempting to perform some task.
-We assume that the interface knows \textit{hidden information} $\theta$ that the human cannot directly observe, and the human's task depends on this hidden information.
-In our running example (see \fig{front}) the interface is a wearable array of LED lights.
+We assume that the interface knows \textit{hidden information} $\theta$ that the human cannot directly observe, {and the human's task depends on this hidden information.
+More specifically, we assume that the human should take different actions if the hidden information changes.} In our running example (see \fig{front}) the interface is a wearable array of LED lights.
 Here the human's task is to find their phone: only the interface knows the phone's location $\theta$, and the human must interpret the feedback signals to reach $\theta$.
 Our fundamental challenge is finding a signal mapping that is \textit{interpretable} for the current user.
 We do not assume that the human and interface have a pre-defined convention for signals (e.g., the human and robot do not assume that the left lights indicate horizontal motion and the right lights indicate vertical motion).
 Instead, we want to enable interfaces to learn to communicate with the current user from scratch.

 \p{Human} Let $s \in \mathcal{S}$ be the system state and let $a \in \mathcal{A}$ be the human's action.
 In our running example the state is the position of the human and the human's action is their change in position.
 The state transitions based on the human's action: